sara-fish/gpt_cli/README.md

 `ask -w`

-This will open a file `GPT_ATTACHED_CONTEXT.txt` in vim.
+This will open a file `LLM_ATTACHED_CONTEXT.txt` in vim.
 Paste in the context you want, save and exit.

 **Step 2: query model**

 `ask -f "How do I fix the following code?"`

-When the `-f` flag is enabled, the text in `GPT_ATTACHED_CONTEXT.txt` will be appended to the end of your prompt.
+When the `-f` flag is enabled, the text in `LLM_ATTACHED_CONTEXT.txt` will be appended to the end of your prompt.

-## Using different OpenAI organization ids for different models
+## Using different OpenAI API keys for different LLMs

-By default, all queries will use the same organization id, `OPENAI_ORGANIZATION`.
+By default, all OpenAI API queries will use the same API key, `OPENAI_API_KEY`.
 To override this behavior for specific models, you can add to your `.bashrc` any subset of the following lines.

 ```
-export OPENAI_ORGANIZATION_3=<org id for gpt-3.5-turbo> # this org id will be used for all gpt-3.5-turbo calls
-export OPENAI_ORGANIZATION_4=<org id for gpt-4>         # this org id will be used for all gpt-4 calls
-export OPENAI_ORGANIZATION_32=<org id for gpt-4-32k>    # this org id will be used for all gpt-4-32k calls
+export OPENAI_API_KEY_1   =<api key for o1>           # this api key will be used for all o1 calls
-export OPENAI_ORGANIZATION_base=<org id for gpt-4-base> # this org id will be used for all gpt-4-base calls
+export OPENAI_API_KEY_base=<api key for gpt-4-base>   # this api key will be used for all gpt-4 calls
 ```

+Full list of shorthands given in `MODEL_NAME_TO_ABBREV` in `model_handling.py`.